From the site

 Stop in Durham to see the castle and Romanesque cathedral.
 Then view part of Hadrian's Wall, Britain's most impressive Roman monument once spanning 80 miles from coast-to-coast, marking the northern frontier of the mighty Roman Empire.
 Cross the Scottish border to reach the elegant Scottish capital, Edinburgh.

-Edinburgh, Scotland’s Capital of Culture.
+Scotland’s Capital of Culture.

 Journey down the Royal Mile to see the Palace of Holyroodhouse - ofﬁcial Scottish residence of Her Majesty, the Queen - before crossing over to New Town.
 Next, walk with your Local Expert inside Edinburgh Castle for spectacular views of the town and to see Scotland's Crown Jewels, the Stone of Destiny and Mons Meg.
 The afternoon is free to shop on Princes Street.
 In the evening, select departures will enjoy the spectacle of the Edinburgh Military Tattoo – a colourful mixture of historic battles and military manoeuvres with pipes and drums.

-To St. Andrews and on to the Highland Capital of Inverness.
+St. Andrews and Inverness.

 The English Lakes to Chester.